Elusive239/C3-enet-chatserver/README.md

  - Raylib or SDL3 based client to replace the Terminal based one currently in use.
  - User "account" creation (username, password, permissions).
  	Nothing super complicated.
 At most for this project just storing it in a .csv file somewhere...
- - Simple admin user commands & user commands Example(s):
+ - Simple admin commands & user commands
+    Example(s):
 	`/roll 1d6`           -> rolls a d6, prints the result, no privileges required
 	`/mute %%username%%`  ->  prevent a user from sending messages, alert user they're muted when sending a msg, moderator privilege required